linivan2003/DecentraDocs/README.md

 3. Install dependencies: `npm install`
 4. Start the development server: `npm run dev`
 5. SSH to Azure VM
-6. start nginx(reverse proxy) with:
+Note: If servers are for some reason not running: start nginx(reverse proxy) with:
 ```
 sudo systemctl start nginx
 ```